programminghoch10/Lygisk/README.md

 Lygisk will keep all required files for reinstallation ready within `addon.d`.
 If you use Lygisk with unencrypted `/data`, it won't give you any advantage over Magisk.

-## Bug reports
+## Bug Reports

 Please only report bugs to us if you are sure that they appear because of our work.
 If you are unsure, just try out [Magisk](https://github.com/topjohnwu/Magisk) and if the same issue appears there, report it there.

-Only report bugs on `stable` builds.
+Only report bugs on the latest release.
-If you need to report a bug, install the [`debug` variant](https://raw.githubusercontent.com/programminghoch10/Lygisk/deploy/stable/app-debug.apk) first.
+If you need to report a bug, install the `debug` variant first.
 In your bug report include a `logcat`, `dmesg`, the Lygisk logs found inside the app and `/tmp/recovery.log` for `addon.d` and install issues.

 ## Useful Links